conan-io/docs/reference/conan_server.rst

 .. important::

     This server is mainly used for testing (though it might work fine for small teams).
-Private development and personal projects are well served with the free :ref:`Artifactory Community Edition for C/C++ <tutorial_artifactory_ce_cpp>`, however we recommend Enterprises leverage a paid version of :ref:`Artifactory <integrations_artifactory_pro_e>` for broader package support and scalability
+Projects are well served with the free :ref:`Artifactory Community Edition for C/C++ <tutorial_artifactory_ce_cpp>`.

 Configuration
 -------------